-- by hand delivery to the Election Manager's office for the district being contested - by hand delivery to the NSW Electoral Commission, by appointment - by post to the NSW Electoral Commission, GPO Box 832, SYDNEY NSW 2001 - by email to cannot be paid by email (and must be received by 12 noon on the nomination day for a nomination lodged by email to be valid).
+- using the NSW Electoral Commission's nomination online management system which can be accessed at elections.nsw.gov.au - by hand delivery to the Election Manager's office for the district being contested - by hand delivery to the NSW Electoral Commission, by appointment - by post to the NSW Electoral Commission, GPO Box 832, SYDNEY NSW 2001 - by email to candidates@elections.nsw.gov.au, however the nomination deposit cannot be paid by email (and must be received by 12 noon, Wednesday, 8 March 2023 for a nomination lodged by email to be valid).

-Nomination forms lodged are not valid unless they are signed by or include an image of the actual signature of the candidate and the registered officer (or deputy registered officer) of a registered political party or nominators, if applicable, appears on the nomination form and on the Child Protection Declaration.
+Nomination forms lodged are not valid unless they are signed by or include an image of the actual signature of the candidate and the registered officer (or deputy registered officer) of a registered political party or nominators, as applicable, appears on the nomination form and on the Child Protection Declaration.